ge-high-assurance/RACK/RACK-Ontology/Orienteering.md

 The software written during the Program is intended to satisfy a particular requirement "Req1" (among others).
 The software is built via the documented build process and the resulting artifact of the build is an executable, identified by Target name and version.
-The software must be verified to meet Req1, so 5 requirements-based TESTs are developed (the TESTs 'wasGeneratedBy' a TEST_DEVELOPMENT), and the 'verifies' target of each is the "Req1" REQUIREMENT.
+This isn't strictly part of the testing ontology, this is some information from the software development ontology:

     REQ1 is a REQUIREMENT has identifier "Req1".